coursera/courier/gradle-plugin/README.md

 ```sh
 gradle uploadArchives

 ```

 TODO
 ----

-* [ ] Figure out how to make 'gradle-plugin' just another sbt-project so we don't need to publish it separately.
-The only issue is that `gradleApi()` pulls in jars that do not appear to be in maven central.
-Maybe we can get them from elsewhere?
-* [ ] Automatically include the correct scala library and courier-runtime dependencies in `courierCompile`.
-      For scala library, find it in the compile classpath and use it.
-      For courier-runtime, if it's not already in courierCompile, add it with the same version as the plugin.
 * [ ] Fix "gradle idea" generation to mark all generated source dirs as such
-* [ ] Figure out how to automatically cross build to scala 2.10 and 2.11
 * [ ] Only enable signing when publishing to maven central